codybradbury05/PortfolioProject1/README.md

 # Get Strong

+## Purpose

 Get Strong is a landing page to encourage people to get strong within the gym.
 Get strong provides a set of example exercises in order to help with strength gains.
 Get strong helps people of all skill levels and gives them basic knowledge.
+At Get Strong we aim our website to anyone that wants to get into the gym and particularly make strength gains.

 ![Responsive Mockup](media/getstrongresponsive.PNG)

 ## Features